alek6kun/snore-recognition/README.md

-# Micro Speech Example

-This example shows how to run a 20 kB model that can recognize 2 keywords, "yes" and "no", from speech data.
+# Modified micro speech

+This is the code for the modified version of the micro speech example code from Tensorflow lite.
+When uploaded to an ESP32 connnected to an
-The application listens to its surroundings with a microphone and indicates when it has detected a word by displaying data on a screen.
+INMP441 microphone, it allows the microcontroller to recognize snoring sounds by continually listening to its surroundings and indicating when it has detected snoring on the TTY terminal.

+The model is 168 KB in size, and its inputs are spectrograms on the logarithmic and mel scale.
+The model is approximately run twice a second, and has an accuracy of 95% on the test data.

+The datasets of audio samples used for training are made up of 500 snoring sounds, 500 non-snoring sounds, sourced from this work:
+T. H. Khan, "A deep learning model for snoring detection and vibration notification using a smart wearable gadget," Electronics, vol. 8, no. 9, article.
+987, ISSN 2079-9292, 2019.

 ## Deploy to ESP32